Aravind-11/Aerial-Navigation/README.md

 ## Aerial Navigation with Reinforcement Learning

-This project uses reinforcement learning to train an agent to play football.
-The environment is a modified version of the classic football game, where the agent controls one of the players and tries to score goals against an opponent.
+This project uses Deep Reinforcement Learning to train UAVs to reach their targets without colliding with obstacles.
 ### File structure

 The project consists of the following files: